“I’ll be holding a Rubik’s Cube.”

 Aside from a few more regulations placed on the way phone metadata is handled, as of today, almost all of the NSA surveillance network apparati are working just the same as they were the day that Edward Snowden stole the blueprints for how the whole thing worked.
 Whether or not newer, bigger, and badder spying toys have been invented and implemented on top of the old systems is unclear, but if the agency’s previous track record is anything to go by, one can only imagine what they’re getting up to four long years later.

 How to Fight Back

-To keep yourself on an even playing field with the NSA, GCHQ, or whoever might be spying on your local wires, check out our list of the best VPNs for 2017 and run your network through a barrage of privacy testing tools through this link here!
+To keep yourself on an even playing field with the NSA, GCHQ, or whoever might be spying on your local wires, check out our list of the best VPNs and run your network through a barrage of privacy testing tools through this link here!